ModischFabrications/EasyLight_PCB/README.md

 - SOT-23-5, SOP-8, SMA and similar are good choices
 - 0603 or bigger
 -> Soldering by hand needs to be possible, even if reflow is easier

+Some footprints use minor variations (e.g. 1206 LED) that I already have, sorry for that.

+Generic resistors and capacitors use the [E6 series](https://en.wikipedia.org/wiki/E_series_of_preferred_numbers) for best compatibility.

 ### Microcontroller
 Needs: